maykinmedia/open-personen/README.rst

 Introduction
 ============

-An implementation of the `Haal Centraal BRP bevragen API specification`_ using a `StUF-BG`_ connection to access personal data via a modern REST API.
+Open Personen offers an implementation of the
+`Haal Centraal BRP bevragen API specification`_ and can connect to a `StUF-BG`_ service to retrieve personal data.
+In addition, Open Personen can simply convert StUF-BG messages to BRP API messages without an actual connection.
+Finally, you can use Open Personen with a testset that you either import or construct yourself via the user interface.

 Open Personen meets the need for several other components to request personal data and to link persons (e.g. to a zaak in the `Open Zaak`_).
-A so-called Profile API is also available where additional, non-authentic, personal data can be stored such as phone number and email address.

 .. _`Haal Centraal BRP bevragen API specification`: https://github.com/VNG-Realisatie/Haal-Centraal-BRP-bevragen
 .. _`StUF-BG`: https://www.gemmaonline.nl/index.php/Sectormodel_Basisgegevens:_StUF-BG